List of Yu-Gi-Oh! GX episodes: Region 2 (Japan)

-The release in Japan was the original Japanese dubbed version that was aired on television on TV Tokyo.
+The release in Japan was the original Japanese version that was aired on television on TV Tokyo.
 It is released by Record Hanbaimo.

 Region 2 (Denmark)

+SF Studios released 16 volumes, containing all of season 1.
+The DVDs include both Swedish and Danish audio, but no subtitles.
+The Same DVDs were also released in Sweden, but with Swedish titles and cover art.

 Region 4 (Australia)

 The release in Australia was the 4Kids Entertainment dubbed version that was aired on television on Cartoon Network.
 It is released by Magna.